Pediatrics - Nutrition and Fitness for Life

-The Department of Pediatrics' Nutrition & Fitness for Life Program is an innovative clinical and community-centered obesity prevention and treatment program.
+The Department of Pediatrics' Nutrition and Fitness for Life Program is an innovative clinical and community-centered obesity prevention and treatment program.
 Through unique interventions, initiatives and collaborations, the Nutrition & Fitness for Life Program seeks to support children and families in leading healthier lives.

 In 2009, the Nutrition & Fitness for Life clinic began a secondary prevention program called Hi-5 Way, which focuses on children under 6 years of age who are overweight or rapidly gaining weight.
 For more information, please see the Patient Handout and the eligibility criteria on this page.